 Taking care of a baby is hard.
-You need to learn to comfortably breastfeed, pump, and safely store breastmilk, ensure your baby is eating enough, and recover from birth.
+You need to learn to comfortably breastfeed (sometimes on the go!), pump, and safely store breastmilk, ensure your baby is eating enough, and recover from birth.
 That’s a tough job in the best of times, but you’ll also do it while wearing the same pajamas or postpartum leggings for days on end, while forgetting to shower, while adjusting to life as a new mom.

 And it’s all made slightly more challenging in the sweltering heat of summer (although TBH, getting your baby into a footmuff can be a challenge in winter, too).

 If you’ve got a summer baby, you might also need some hot weather accessories like a summer nursing cover, sunshade for your stroller, and a stroller fan.
 I’m talking something that gives you the privacy you need as you figure this whole mom thing out.
 And it also keeps you and your baby cool and shaded from the sun.

 My daughter was born mid-July.
 At the time, we lived in Central Europe, where daytime temperatures were in the mid 90s F on the regular.
 At first, I stayed home in front of the fan a lot (and also pumped the AC a lot).
 But as our baby got a bit older, I got a bit bolder.
 I wanted to get out, hit up the family-friendly beer gardens for a nice glass of homemade lemonade.
 I wanted to enjoy the city, sweltering as it was.

 And so I had to get used to breastfeeding in public.
 Because I was still figuring things out, I wanted something to cover up a bit beyond what my nursing bra and nursing tank offered, protect my wee one from the sun beating down, and also provide a bit of privacy for her when she was in the car seat, stroller, shopping buggy, etc.

 Enter: a good nursing cover.